NguyenPhuongNghi/Market-and-Product-Analysis/README.md

 - The profit margin varies significantly by market and over time, suggesting differences in cost structure, pricing, or customer behavior.
 - Some regions (Canada, EU, APAC) have strong profit margins, while others are less consistent over time.
 #### 📌 Return Rate:
-- Return rates are a concern in EU (especially which region) and US (especially which region), which may imply customer dissatisfaction or fulfillment issues.
+- Return rates are a concern in APAC-North Asia, US-West and LATAM-North, which may imply customer dissatisfaction or fulfillment issues.
 #### 📌 Market Performance:
 - **Average profit margin: 11.6%**